 Figure 1.4-15.
-Winter On-road Parking in Little Cottonwood Canyon
+Winter Roadside Parking in Little Cottonwood Canyon

-Backcountry winter recreation occurs throughout the canyon, including areas that have limited parking and no formal amenities, which leads to on-road parking.
+Backcountry winter recreation occurs throughout the canyon, including areas that have limited parking and no formal amenities, which leads to roadside parking.
 Most backcountry skiers access areas near the top of the canyon, adjacent to Snowbird and Alta, and park along S.R.
 210, in the town of Alta, or in ski resort parking lots.
 Backcountry access is also provided at the White Pine Trailhead.